MozillaSecurity/FuzzManager/README.md

 ## EC2SpotManager

 EC2SpotManager is another (optional) part of FuzzManager that allows you to manage large pools of spot instances in the Amazon Cloud.
-It supports hierachical configurations to avoid configuration duplication and ensures that your instances are always running in the desired quantity as well as in the cheapest zone.
+It supports hierarchical configurations to avoid configuration duplication and ensures that your instances are always running in the desired quantity as well as in the cheapest zone.